 Avicanna has expanded the RHO Phyto formulary and its other brands into retail sales channels through Canadian provincial retailers since late 2021.
-This strategic initiative was to increase brand awareness and increase access to individuals who are using cannabis for wellness purposes.
 Currently, RHO Phyto products are available for sale in retailers in six (6) provinces in Canada: Alberta, British Colombia, Manitoba, New Brunswick, Ontario, and Saskatchewan.